Sheep shearing: Modern shearing in Australia

-In 1984 Australia became the last country in the world to permit the use of wide combs, due to previous Australian Workers' Union rules.
+In 1984 Australia became the last country in the world to legalize the use of wide combs, due to previous Australian Workers' Union rules.
 Although they were once rare in sheds, women now take a large part in the shearing industry by working as pressers, wool rollers, rouseabouts, wool classers and shearers.

 Wool removal

 A sheep is caught by the shearer, from the catching pen, and taken to his "stand" on the shearing board.
 It is shorn using a mechanical handpiece (see Shearing devices below).
 The wool is removed by following an efficient set of movements, devised by Godfrey Bowen in about 1950 (the Bowen Technique) or the Tally-Hi method developed in 1963 and promoted by the Australian Wool Corporation.
 Sheep struggle less using the Tally-Hi method, reducing strain on the shearer and there is a saving of about 30 seconds in shearing each one.

 The shearer begins by removing the belly wool, which is separated from the main fleece by a rouseabout, while the sheep is still being shorn.
 A professional or "gun" shearer typically removes a fleece, without significantly marking or cutting the sheep, in two to three minutes, depending on the size and condition of the sheep—less than two minutes in elite-competitive shearing.
 The shorn sheep is released and removed from the board via a chute in the floor or in a wall, to an exterior counting-out pen.